 We have the right to recover any overpayments or mistakes made in payment.
 The recovery can be from any person to or for with respect to which such payments were made.
-Recovery will be by check, wire transfer or as an offset against existing or future benefits payable under this Certificate, and from any other insurance companies or any other organizations.
+Recovery will be by check, wire transfer or as an offset against existing or future benefits payable under this Policy, and from any other insurance companies or any other organizations.

-Time Limit to Question a Claim or File a Lawsuit
+Time Limit to Question a Claim or File a Lawsuit (Legal Actions)

 You have only 180 days to question or appeal our decision regarding a claim.
-After that date, We will consider disposition of the claim to be final.
-You cannot bring any Legal Action against us until 60 days after we receive a claim (proof of loss) and you have exhausted the appeal process as described in the Appeal Procedures section of this Certificate.
-You cannot bring any action against us after the expiration of any applicable period prescribed by law.
+After that date, we will consider disposition of the claim to be final.
+You cannot bring any legal action against us until 60 days after we receive a claim (proof of loss) and you have exhausted the appeal process as described in the Appeal Procedures section of this Policy.
+You cannot bring any action against us more than six years after a claim (proof of loss) has been received.